Back when I was a poor college student, Aldi was a no-frills necessity — a grocery store I used solely because my threadbare budget told me to.

-After years of shopping elsewhere, I rediscovered this delightful discounter about five years ago and have never looked back.
+After years of shopping elsewhere, I rediscovered this delightful discounter about several years ago and have never looked back.

 Following are my favorite things to buy at Aldi.
 The prices quoted are from my local store, in Des Moines, Iowa.